bayashi/xfg/README.md

-      --max-columns uint32       Do not print lines longer than this limit --ignore stringArray       Ignore path to pick up even with '--search-all' -., --hidden                   Enable to search hidden files --skip-git-ignore          Search files and directories even if a path matches a line of .gitignore --search-all               Search all files and directories except specific ignoring files and directories -i, --ignore-case              Ignore case distinctions to search.
+      --max-columns uint32       Do not print lines longer than this limit --ignore stringArray       Ignore path to pick up even with '--search-all' -., --hidden                   Enable to search hidden files --skip-gitignore           Search files and directories even if a path matches a line of .gitignore --skip-xfgignore           Search files and directories even if a path matches a line of .xfgignore --search-all               Search all files and directories except specific ignoring files and directories -i, --ignore-case              Ignore case distinctions to search.
 Also affects keywords of ignore option --no-color                 Disable colors for an output